4 Billion Years On

 This month in numbers

 Kyrgyzstan experienced its 4th warmest April on record, with an average temperature of 3.84°C, a significant 2.8°C above the 1961–1990 baseline.
-This follows a trend of unusually warm conditions, as the February–April 2026 period also ranked as the 5th warmest on record, with an anomaly of +2.4°C. Globally, April 2026 was the 2nd warmest April for land temperatures, indicating a widespread warming trend.
+The three-month period from February to April 2026 also ranked as the 5th warmest on record, with an anomaly of +2.4°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures.

 What changed